Procedures for Securing J-1 Visa Application

 The Consular officer will review the documents, and if in order, will stamp the inside of the exchange visitor's passport with a J-1 visa stamp.

 Upon receipt of documents from the University, the CMS-generated letter of offer, if applicable, should be signed and returned to Academic Personnel Services immediately upon receipt.
-If existing insurance is in place, the Petition to Approve Alternate Insurance form is to be completed and signed by the insurer and returned by the exchange visitor to the Assistant to the Provost prior to the exchange visitor's arrival on campus.
+If existing insurance is in place, the Petition to Approve Alternate Insurance form is to be completed and signed by the insurer and returned by the exchange visitor to the Director of HSU's International Center prior to the exchange visitor's arrival on campus.

 If the exchange visitor will be receiving a stipend for services rendered while on campus, and will not be securing a Social Security number, the exchange visitor is required to obtain an ITIN (Individual Taxpayer Identification Number) and can do so by completing IRS Form W-7.
 Because it takes approximately 30 days to process, it is suggested that the exchange visitor apply prior to their arrival.